bcgov/DITP-DevOps/docs/bc-registries-audit-notification-workflow.md

 Running the ```./manage -e test runPipeline``` script in von bc registries will resolve any timing related issues.

-Running the following commands in following order will solve the data mis-match issue and there wont be any data disperancy between Orgbook and BC Registries.

-In order to verify, browse to ""orgbook.gov.bc.ca"" search for the reported corporation numbers and ensure the reported issues are resolved now.
+In order to verify, browse to ""orgbook.gov.bc.ca"" and search for the reported corporation numbers to ensure the reported issues are resolved now.

-The commands should be run in the order listed, however, if, for some reason, you need to run the commands in a batch, the `orgbook-configurations` scripts should always be run first.

-Commands in the following forms should be run using the openshift `./manage` scripts from [orgbook-configurations](https://github.com/bcgov/orgbook-configurations):
-- `./manage -p bc -e <env> deleteTopic <business_number>`

-Commands in the following forms should be run using the openshift `./manage` scripts from [von-bc-registries-agent-configurations](https://github.com/bcgov/von-bc-registries-agent-configurations):
-- `./manage -e <env> queueOrganization <business_number>`
-- `./manage -e <env> requeueOrganization <business_number>`
+For more details on this script, please refer to [BC Registries Agent Configurations `./manage` script](#bc-registries-agent-configurations-manage-script) and [Orgbook-configurations openshift `./manage` script](#orgbook-configurations-manage-script)

 ## Digital Trust Monitoring Services OCP Environments